Students Helpful Tools

 Youthhood – this site can help you plan take the lead in planning for YOUR future!

-411 on Disability Disclosure – Educate yourself about your disability and how sharing that information can affect different aspects of your life.
+411 on Disability Disclosure Workbook for Youth with Disabilities – Educate yourself about your disability and how sharing that information can affect different aspects of your life.

 The Innovation Center for Community and Youth Development - The ICCYD connects thinkers and leaders of all ages to develop fresh ideas, forge new partnerships, and design strategies that engage young people and their communities.